martindubois/KMS-PLC/README.md

     ===== Preparing your development computer ===============================

 To compile KMS-PLC you need to install Visual Studio 2022, version 17.2.0.
-You also need to install the "Microsoft Visual Studio Installer Projects 2022" extension to generate the software installer.

     ===== After cloning this repository =====================================